 An individual who is not and never has been a member, affiliate or employee of ICAEW or any other accountancy body.
 To enhance public confidence in the regulatory process, further relevant restrictions may be appropriate for each committee.
 Preference is given to individuals who are users of accountancy services.

 Appointment and tenure of officeCommittee members are usually appointed to each committee for a three-year term.
 Reappointment can be made at the end of the first term for another three years, subject to consistently high performance and the needs of ICAEW.
 Each reappointment will be considered, it is not automatic.

 TrainingWe will provide appropriate training.
 Each successful candidate must attend an induction and the annual committee training day on dates to be arranged, as soon as possible after appointment.
-The appointee will be invited to observe a committee meeting before taking up his/her duties as a committee member.
+Successful candidates will be invited to observe a committee meeting before taking up their duties as a committee member.

 Committee members are expected to demonstrate high standards of corporate and personal conduct.
 The successful candidates will be asked to subscribe to a Code of Conduct and the standards of probity required by public appointees.

-Committee members are expected to fulfil their duties towards ICAEW in accordance with the following principles, which are based on the Royal Charter and the ICAEW Code of Ethics.
+Committee members are expected to fulfil their duties towards ICAEW in accordance with the following principles, which are based on the Royal Charter and the ICAEW Code of Ethics